z9Devs/go-docker-ai/README.md

 - No external dependencies: standalone binary.
 - Integration with OpenAI for advanced suggestions.

+## New features v0.2.0
+- Creation of base Dockerfile based on best practices.

 ## System Requirements

 - **Go** 1.20 or later.